 North Melbourne is the team that plays to win for you and me.

-North Melbourne during the period when the club was competing only as the Kangaroos.
+North Melbourne changed when the club was competing as

 In 1882 the club moved into the Arden Street Oval, which remains the home of the club today.